alexbasson/talks/app/modular-monoliths/script-ruby.md

 ### why-is-this-nice?frame=4

 It also facilitates testing modules in isolation.
-This is especially true with Spring, which likes to get very clever about doing things based on dependencies it finds on the classpath.
-If you're trying to run an API test, for example, it can be kind of frustrating if your test is refusing to start because it can't configure the database.
-If you don't need a database for this API test because you've provided a mock for the database, it doesn't matter, Spring is still going to try to wire it up and you're going to have a hard time.
-But with this kind of module breakout, when you're running an API test, there is no database dependency on the classpath anywhere, and so Spring isn't going to try to wire it up, and inside of that test, you have an opportunity to just make sure that _this_ thing in isolation is good.
+When you're testing the API adapter, you only require the API adapter and the policy module—the database adapter is simply never loaded.
+So rather than having to mock out the database, you just don't load the database module, and nothing is going to try to connect to it.
+Inside of that test, you have an opportunity to just make sure that _this_ thing in isolation is good.
 And you have fewer things to think about, you don't have to pay attention to as many other things going on.

 ### why-is-this-nice?frame=5